From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Background and Problem Setting

 \subsection{Learning and Deployment}

-\textbf{Learning Phase.} We are interested in learning from a set of $n$ \textit{demonstrations} $\mathcal{D}$, starting with a set of initial predicates $\Psi^{\text{init}}$.
+\textbf{Learning Phase.} We learn from a set of $n$ \textit{demonstrations} $\mathcal{D}$, starting with a set of initial predicates $\Psi^{\text{init}}$.
 Each demonstration $d$ consists of (1) a set of objects $\mathcal{O}^d$, (2) a k-step trajectory $\tau^d = [s_0, a_0, s_1, a_1, \ldots, s_k]$ of states and actions, and (3) a conjunctive \textit{goal expression} $g^d$ that holds true only in the final state $s_k$.
 Here, $g^d$ is a conjunction of ground atoms with predicates from $\Psi^{\text{init}}$, and objects from the object set $\mathcal{O}^d$.
-The initial predicate set $\Psi^{\text{init}}$ consists of predicates that are necessary to specify the demonstration goals (we denote this subset $\Psi^{G}$), and optionally some additional predicates.
+The initial predicate set $\Psi^{\text{init}}$ consists of predicates that are necessary to specify the demonstration goals (we denote this subset $\Psi^{G}$), and optionally some additional predicates that might be known ahead of time.
 As a concrete example, for the Cleanup domain in Figure~\ref{fig:cleanup-domain-overview}, the initial predicate set consists of \{\texttt{WipedOffTable(?obj)}, \texttt{InsideContainer(?obj1, ?obj2)}, \texttt{Holding(?robot, ?obj)}, \texttt{HandEmpty(?robot)}\}, the first demonstration has the goal \texttt{WipedOffTable(play\_table)}, and the second has the goal \texttt{InsideContainer(green\_block, cardboard\_box)}.